Code-Institute-Submissions/lastmilestone/README.md

 -   Images mainly came from [Pexels](https://www.pexels.com/)

--   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.
+-   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make the site responsive using the Bootstrap Grid System.

 -   Used code from the lessons with Code Institute.